Red Top (missile): Red Top

-F.155 was canceled in the aftermath of the release of the 1957 Defence White Paper, as Duncan Sandys noted that it would not be in service before new Soviet ballistic missiles had rendered the need for manned interceptors moot.
+F.155 was canceled in the aftermath of the release of the 1957 Defence White Paper, as Duncan Sandys noted that it would not be in service before new Soviet ballistic missiles had rendered the need for crewed interceptors moot.
 This argument was successfully countered by the Air Ministry, which pointed out that the Tupolev Tu-22 "Blinder" would be in service in 1962 resulting in a several-year gap where the RAF had no effective response.

 It was decided to proceed with the development of the English Electric Lightning largely because it was already close to being complete.
 But even its Mach 2 speed would offer marginal performance over the Blinder and a tail-chase against this plane would be difficult to perform.
 Blue Vesta was reactivated in July 1957 to provide an all-aspect weapon for Lightning and allow head-on attacks.
 For security reasons, yet another rainbow code was assigned in November 1957 and it became "Red Top".

 Firestreak's valve-powered electronics were replaced by transistorized versions, which were smaller and greatly improved reliability.
 More importantly, they no longer required active cooling, which in Firestreak had been accomplished with an aircraft-mounted system using ammonia, presenting a ground-handling safety issue.
 Removing the ammonia bottles and all of the plumbing for the cooling systems freed up room in the electronics section and the aircraft-mounted weapon pack.

 Elimination of the cooling for the electronics also had the side-effect of removing the cooling for the seeker head, which had been used to improve its performance.
 A new cooling system using highly filtered air replaced the ammonia.
 For Red Top, the all-aspect lead telluride (PbTe) seeker developed for Blue Vesta was replaced by a much less expensive indium antimonide (InSb) system known as "Violet Banner".
 This seeker lacked the sensitivity of the PbTe model and did not offer general all-aspect capability; while it worked against supersonic targets warmed by skin friction, it would not work against subsonic targets and required a tail-aspect in these cases.
 This loss in performance was offset to some degree by increasing the field of view from 30 to 60 degrees, allowing the fighter much greater tactical freedom.